Back to Roborock Guides

 What Usually Goes Wrong

-• Using standard dustbin instead of auto-empty compatible dustbin
+• Using a standard dustbin instead of the auto-empty-compatible one

-• Air inlet protective cover plate not removed from new
+• Air-inlet protective cover plate not removed from a new

-• Main brush cover not properly seated blocking airflow path
+• Main brush cover not seated, blocking the airflow path

 • Dock suction inlet blocked by large debris or hair